Ceudan/Match-Roads-Between-Databases/README.md

 ## Background
 My supervisor at the University of Toronto Transportation Research Institute was involved in the calibration of a traffic simulation model covering the GTHA to real world conditions.
 This means modifying simulation parameters until conditions and traffic flows match those given by third party sources.
 Given observed data from HERE techologies, my supervisor wanted to know which sections in the simulation model were being described.
 ## Problem
-Because naming is inconsistent Hurdles include the following:
 - over 100,000 road sections per database (strong time complexity requirements)
 - naming is inconsistent
 - location of road section splits are inconsistent between databases